Mid-Career Fellowships Outline Stage 2022-23 guidance notes

 Applicants are invited to include any information relating to their professional career which they may wish to be taken into account in assessing this application.
 For example, details of a career break, particularly in the case of applicants who were awarded a doctorate more than 15 years ago, or the effect of working on a part-time contract may be relevant.
 This field can also be used to explain eligibility for applicants who do not possess a PhD.
 This is an optional field and the limit is 150 words.

-Assessors will use any information provided in this statement when considering the track record of an applicant in terms of publication, academic age and stage of career, one of the stated assessment criteria.
+Assessors will use any information provided in this statement when considering the track record of an applicant in terms of the contribution they have made to their field, academic age and stage of career.

 Next period of research leave; dates of research leave in last five years; standard sabbatical arrangements; current commitments